Iceland Brown Trout Fishing

 Sample Itinerary:

-Day 2-5: After breakfast, you'll fish one of the exclusive beats with your guide.
-You are guided for up to nine hours each day, including travel time.
-Each day, you'll have lunch at the lake and dinner at the lodge.
-Possible sightseeing options.
+Day 2-5: After breakfast, fish one of Fish Partner’s exclusive beats in Lake Thingvallavatn with your guide.
+Lunch at the lake and dinner at the hotel.

 Day 6: After breakfast, you'll check out of the Lodge.
 The guide will drive the group back to the international airport for flights home.